ramin123/Official-Exchange-Rates/README.md

 ## Usage

-1 - Once the application is running, you can view the Login Page :
+1 - Once the application is running, you can view the Login Page :.
-Username : Rohullah
+Username : Rohullah.
-Password : 123456
+Password : 123456.
-2 - View of Official Exchange Rates that is main view
+2 - View of Official Exchange Rates that is main view.

 ![Capture](https://github.com/user-attachments/assets/6fe6e5bf-6987-4dc3-9325-92459f8828fa)